Pathfinding Using A* Algorithm

 Red enemy chasing the player using A* algorithm, avoiding obstacles.
 GitHub link.

 You want your enemy to take the shortest path to the player in your game.
 You are aware of graph data structure & want to use it to represent the 2D world.
 Then you will apply this algorithm on the graph & use the algorithm’s output to move the enemy on the right path.
+It is one of the most useful algorithms while making video games.

 What is a Graph?